The Taller, the Happier?

 How happy are people aged 50 or older in general?

 The participants of the SHARE survey, which is conducted among persons aged 50 years and older, were asked to rate how satisfied they are with their life in general on a scale ranging from very satisfied to very dissatisfied.
-More than half of the men and women said they were “somewhat satisfied”, 40% stated themselves to be “very satisfied” and less than ten percent reported to be somewhat or very dissatisfied.
+More than half of the men and women said they were “somewhat satisfied”, 40% stated themselves to be “very satisfied”, and less than ten percent reported being somewhat or very dissatisfied.

 Extremes do not lead to happiness

-The analysis indeed shows that positive effects of height on well-being are most evident for persons with average or a little below average height.
-Very short persons do suffer from certain disadvantages when it comes to well-being, which could be due to growth hormone deficiencies causing their body condition.
-However, there is not necessarily a benefit for being extraordinarily tall.
+The analysis indeed shows that the positive effects of height on well-being are most evident for persons with average or a little below average height.
+Very short people do suffer from certain disadvantages when it comes to well-being, which could be due to growth hormone deficiencies, causing their physical condition.
+However, there is not necessarily a benefit to being extraordinarily tall.
 Whether or not people have a high level of life satisfaction depends more on other aspects, such as good health.

 A tall exception: France